aws-samples/serverless-patterns/s3-lambda-bedrock-annotations-cdk/README.md

 ## Cleanup

-> **Warning**: This will delete the S3 bucket and all objects, including annotations.
+> **Warning**: This will delete the Amazon S3 bucket and all objects, including annotations.

 ```bash
 cdk destroy